justinethier/cyclone/docs/Lazy-Sweeping.md

         ... // Free slot p
       }

+# Collector Thread

+The main job of the collector thread is now just tracing.

+During this phase the collector visits all live objects and marks them as being in use.
+Since these objects are stored all across the heap the tracing process cannot take advantage of object locality and tends to demonstrate unusual memory access patterns, leading to inefficient use of the processor cache and poor performance.
+This makes tracing an excellent task to be done in parallel with the mutator threads.

+Note that during tracing some synchronization is required between the collector and the mutator threads.
+When an object is changed (EG via: `set!`, `vector-set!`, etc) the mutator needs to add this object to the mark stack, which requires a mutex lock to safely update shared resources.

 # Starting a Major Collection

 The existing GC tracked free space and would start a major GC once the amount of available heap memory was below a threshold.
-We continue to use the same strategy with lazy sweeping, but during a slow allocation the mutators also check how many heap pages are still free.
+We continue to use the same strategy with lazy sweeping but during a slow allocation the mutator also checks how many heap pages are still free.
 If that number is too low we trigger a new GC cycle.

 # Results